morintd/prismock/README.md

 ## Use prismock manually

-You can instanciate a `PrismockClient` directly and use it in your test, or pass it to a test version of your app.
+You can instantiate a `PrismockClient` directly and use it in your test, or pass it to a test version of your app.

 ```ts
 import { PrismockClient } from 'prismock';